The Scottish Music Industry Association (SMIA) exists to strengthen, empower and unite Scotland’s music industry.

 With a sharpened focus on common rather than competing interests, SMIA members believe in the value and power of community and collaboration.
 Our services, projects and events are shaped by those we exist to support, and through both regular and effective communication and liaison, together we can drive Scotland’s music industry forward for the benefit of all.

 The SMIA is steered by a non-executive board of directors and comprises a small, dedicated executive team who work daily to drive our mission through the delivery of our services, projects and events.
+Check out our Team Page.

 We also have an Advisory Group who actively feed-in to our work, and who offer guidance on our strategy for supporting our membership; continually ensuring that what we deliver is needs-led and provides maximum impact and benefit.